gitViwe/distributed-caching/README.md

 A distributed cache is a cache shared by multiple app servers, typically maintained as an external service to the app servers that access it.
 A distributed cache can improve the performance and scalability of an ASP.NET Core app, especially when the app is hosted by a cloud service or a server farm.

-A distributed cache has several advantages over other caching scenarios where cached data is stored on individual app servers.

-When cached data is distributed, the data:

-Is coherent (consistent) across requests to multiple servers.
-Survives server restarts and app deployments.
-Doesn't use local memory.

 <!-- GETTING STARTED -->
 ## Getting Started